19 Nov ‘Fall Garden Party’ Recap: Waterwise Botanicals Throws Us Into a Sea of Succulents for Sale

 If House Horticult had a sigil, it would probably be a succulent.
 What kind of succulent?
 We’re not sure yet.
 And after last Saturday’s visit to Waterwise Botanicals, we’re no closer to making a decision!

 We attended the more-than-a-nursery’s Fall Garden Party.
 (You might remember last year’s visit to the rambling Bonsall plant retailer/educator/destination!)
-Ryan and I crossed our arms and did a backward fall into a sea of drought-tolerant plants.
+Ryan and I crossed our arms and did a backward fall into a legions of succulents for sale, along with loads of other kinds of drought-tolerant plants.
 These plants included fields of firesticks in blazing ombré, golden barrel cacti gleaming in the afternoon sunlight, inky Aeonium arboreum ‘Zwartkop,’ towering euphorbia with punk-rock spikes, and a rare succulent that actually looks meadowy.

 Talk about making an entrance.
 When we got to the party, this African ocotillo (Alluaudia procera) provided both good looks and bouncer-like attitude at the door.